biotite-dev/gecos/doc/theory.rst

 .. math:: \delta(n) = \delta_0 \cdot \exp \left( \gamma \cdot t \right).

-The step size is used for perturbing the current solution in each step of the simulated annealing algorithm to find a new candidate solution.
+The step size is used for perturbing the current solution in each step of the SA algorithm to find a new candidate solution.
 So the idea for using the schedule here is to start with relatively large step size :math:`\delta_{start}` and to chose the rate  according to an target step size :math:`\delta_{end}`.